-FAO Guidelines to reduce sea turtle mortality in fishing operations: Interactions between sea turtles and Australian pelagic longline fisheries are rare.
+• FAO Guidelines to reduce sea turtle mortality in fishing operations:

+Interactions between sea turtles and pelagic longline fisheries in the Australian Fishing Zone are rare, particularly in areas where SBT are targeted.
 Australia considers that current sea turtle bycatch management and mitigation measures in place in its pelagic longline fisheries, principally the ETBF and WTBF fulfil Australia's obligations with FAO-Sea turtles.